 This article was written in collaboration with the Inland Revenue Authority of Singapore.
 All views expressed are the independent opinion of DollarsAndSense.sg.
-It was updated on 13 April 2021 to reflect the YA2021 information.
+It was updated on 6 Apr 2023 to reflect the YA2023 information.

-While the deadline for personal income tax submission in 2021 is 18 April, you can (and should) file your taxes earlier if you can.
-In fact, individuals can start to file their personal income tax via e-Filing from 1 March onwards.
+While the deadline for personal income tax submission in 2023 is 18 April, you can (and should) file your taxes earlier if you can.
+In fact, individuals can start to e-file their personal income tax via e-Filing from 1 March onwards.

 Before getting started on your income tax filing, it’s important to understand which group you fall under, based on the classification from the Inland Revenue Authority of Singapore (IRAS).

-Group 1: You receive a notification from IRAS saying you do not need to file your income tax return (No-Filing Service scheme)
+Group 1: You receive a notification from IRAS informing you that you do not need to file your income tax return (No-Filing Service)

 For self-employed persons filing Form B, you may receive a different SMS containing the following text:

 If you are not required by IRAS to file your income tax, you will receive a notice via letter or SMS informing you that you do not need to file income tax for the year.
-If you have additional income to declare other than your auto-included employment income, or wish to make any adjustments to your relief claims due to changes in your personal circumstances, you’ll need to file your income tax via myTax Portal and make the relevant changes.
+You should check the income and tax reliefs that IRAS has prefilled in your tax return and amend any information that is incorrect.
+For example, if you have additional income to declare other than your auto-included employment income/ pre-filled trade/business income, or if you no longer qualify for certain reliefs due to changes in your personal circumstances, you’ll need to make the relevant changes and file your income tax return via myTax Portal .

 Check out the IRAS website for more details on No-Filing Service.
 For selected self-employed persons under the Pre-filling of Income scheme, please refer to the No-Filing Service (NFS) for Self-Employed Persons (SEPs) under the Pre-filling of Income scheme for more information.